RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: RT-GAN: Recurrent Temporal GAN

-The OC and VC dataset was created from 10 patients that had VC procedures followed by OC procedures.
+\textbf{Dataset:} The OC and VC dataset was created from 10 patients at Stony Brook University Hospital that had VC procedures followed by OC procedures.
 The OC videos were cropped to a size of 256x256 to remove borders in the frames created by the fish-eye lens in the colonoscope.
 The videos for VC were created from triangulated meshes of the colon extracted from CT scans as described by Nadeem et al. \cite{nadeem2016computer}.
 A virtual camera flies through the mesh with random rotations and lights at both sides of the camera.
-To better repliate the conditions of the colonoscopy procedure, the inverse square fall-off propery is applied to the lights \cite{mahmood2018unsupervised}.
+To better replicate the conditions of the colonoscopy procedure, the inverse square fall-off property is applied to the lights \cite{mahmood2018unsupervised}.
 The videos for both the VC and OC datasets were split into 300 sets of 3 sequential frames.
-In total, training dataset is composed of 1500 frame triplets, while the validation and testing datasets were composed of 900 and 600 frame triplets respectively.
+In total, training, validation and testing datasets are composed of 1500, 900 and 600 frame triplets respectively.
 Haustral fold segmentation data is generated in a similar manner to Mathew et al. \cite{mathew2021foldit}.
+The VC 3D meshes will be publicly released as well for video generation via Blender or VR-CAPS\cite{incetan2021vr}.